 To be eligible to apply for our Community Reinvestment Program, applicants must be a 501c3, 501c19, tribal nation, or an Arizona governmental entity (city, county or state, including traditional public schools), or have a qualifying fiscal agent.

 The primary focus of our philanthropic support is to directly fund programs that have clear goals aligned to Arizona Complete Health’s funding priorities.
 Applications/proposals submitted through the portal are accepted on a rolling basis, reviewed monthly by an internal committee, and awarded based on anticipated impact on priority areas and available budget.

-It is Arizona Complete Health’s strong preference to directly fund programming with clear goals aligned to our funding priorities rather than sponsor events.
-However, we also understand some organizations that provide vital services in the communities we serve do not have fundraising mechanisms other than events.
-Event sponsorships will be considered when there is not an option to directly fund an outcomes-based program, especially in communities with fragile social service infrastructure.
-Additionally, impactful educational events and workforce development opportunities, such as professional conferences or community trainings will be considered for sponsorship.
+It is AzCH’s strong preference to directly fund programming with clear outcomes aligned to our funding priorities rather than sponsor events.
+However, we also understand some organizations that provide vital services in the communities we serve don’t have fundraising mechanisms other than events.
+Event sponsorships will be considered when there isn’t an option to directly fund an outcomes-based program, especially in communities with fragile social service infrastructure.
+Additionally, impactful educational events and workforce development opportunities such as professional conferences or community trainings will be considered for sponsorship.
 Organizations and causes supported by event sponsorships must align with the AzCH funding priorities.